EGA-archive/LocalEGA/src/auth/nss/README.md

 	make

-# Add the library to the system:
+# Add it to the system

 	make install

-	cat > /etc/ld.so.conf.d/ega.conf <<EOF
+	echo '/usr/local/lib/ega' > /etc/ld.so.conf.d/ega.conf
-	/usr/local/lib/ega
-	EOF

 	ldconfig -v

-`ldconfig` recreates the ld cache and also create some extra links.
+`ldconfig` recreates the ld cache and also creates some extra links. (important!).

 # Make the system use it

-Update /etc/nsswitch.conf and add the ega module first, for passwd
+Update `/etc/nsswitch.conf` and add the ega module first, for passwd

 	passwd: ega files ...